Music Bio – Pt.4

 No-one in FTF really knows what the future holds, though Kim was quoted recently as saying to Phil:

 “When I was sixteen I had this dream of playing professionally in a rock band that wrote its own songs and played them live to audiences far and wide.
-That was 48 years ago, and that dream lives on, and never leaves me.
-So if you ask me what my most cherished wish is, it’s to get FTF back together again and play our songs.
-It is to lift the roof off every venue we perform live in with our powerful anthems like, Storm, and hard-hitting protest songs like, Marching In Your Millions, that are clarion calls for a more enlightened way of living.
+That was in 1971, and that dream lives on, and never leaves me.
+So if you ask me what my most cherished wish is, as far as FTF is concerned, it is to record and perform our vast repertoire of songs, and to lift the roof off every venue we perform in with our powerful anthems like, Storm and hard hitting protest songs such as Marching in Your Millions, that are clarion calls for a more enlightened way of living.
 This is my dream, and if we ever get the opportunity to make it come true, I will seize it with every part of my being – heart, mind, body and soul!”

 content-page.php